StrawberryYoghurt/bubble/README.md

 Right now, there is some basic functionality.
 Bubble can maintain a connection, log channels, and has a few simple commands.

 # Usage
 To start Bubble, run start.py.
-Her settings can be changed in config.txt.
+Her settings can be changed in config.py.
 She'll automatically log all channels she's in, and will also maintain a raw logfile, containing all the lines she receives.
+You can send any IRC command in raw form by using a keyboard interrupt (CTRL+C) and typing in your message.

 # Commands
 Bubble has just a few commands available at the moment.